Practice Based Small Group (PBSG) Learning Program

 The PBSG Learning process consists of:

-• Educational Modules consisting of real-life cases and evidence based best practice information.
+- Fourteen Educational Modules per year consisting of real-life cases and evidence based best practice information.

 Small Group Process

-The peer facilitator plays a vital role in the enduring success of each practice-based small group.
-The facilitator is selected by the group, and trained in a standardized one day workshop conducted by experienced PBSG facilitator trainers.
-The workshop provides each new facilitator with experience leading a small group using the PBSG modules, with feedback concerning the management of the PBSG learning process.
+The facilitator is a co-learner who is selected by the group.
+They are trained in a standardized one-day workshop conducted by experienced PBSG facilitator trainers.
 The critical roles of the facilitator are to focus discussion on real practice issues and to encourage the group to identify the factors that assist or hinder implementation of new knowledge or skills into their individual practices.
-This role can be fulfilled only if the facilitators have fostered a safe, supportive environment that enhances the identification of practice gaps and encourages the discussion of sensitive patient care issues (e.g., medical errors or ethical issues).
+This can be fulfilled only if the facilitator has fostered a safe, supportive environment that enhances the identification of practice gaps and encourages the discussion of sensitive patient care issues (e.g., medical errors or ethical issues).

 Development of Educational Modules

-Currently, 14 modules are produced each year.
+Fourteen modules are produced each year.
 The topics cover a wide array of primary care practice issues.
-Module topics are selected using a rigorous process which includes input from PBSG members and facilitators, followed by the rating of these topics by our authors, editors , and a selected group of PBSG facilitator group from across the country and our regional Directors.
-This vetting process is used to determine what clinical topics are most relevant to practising family physician members.
+Module topics are selected using a rigorous process, which includes input from PBSG members and facilitators and a scan of recent literature and guidelines to determine what clinical topics are most relevant to practising family physician members.